 Another good idea to save big bucks is by booking a low-key resort, in case some of the prominent ones are out of your budget.
-You will find plenty of places, accessible by car, which have ski slopes perfect for families, minus the high price tag.
+You will find plenty of places, accessible by car, for example, with a Geneva to Morzine transfer, which have ski slopes perfect for families, minus the high price tag.

 Choosing off-the mountain accomodation is another easy way to save money.
 Even though staying close is convenient and offers better access, your best bet is to look for lodges in the neighbouring areas.
 You don’t have to pay a hefty price and may get perks as free shuttle service.

 Finally, choose an area with multiple family ski resorts within driving distance of each other.This will be of immense benefit as it will drive the competition down, increase your choices and bring down costs substantially.